Skip to content

 – Dr. Martin Luther King Jr. –

-Pray On MLK FB banner Image
+Pray On MLK FB Banner 2

 On August 8th, 1968 the first Martin Luther King Blvd. was named and dedicated in Chicago.
 And on August 8th, 2020 we celebrated the MLK Blvd. in Denver and prayed in unity to break the chains of racism and injustice.